google/lisp-koans/README.md

 ```

 This indicates that the script has completed, and that the learner should look
-to asserts.lsp to locate and fix the problem.
+to asserts.lisp to locate and fix the problem.
 The problem will be within
 a define-test expression such as

     (define-test assert-true